stephaniehicks/learnPython/pages/basics.md

 >	def squared(x):
 >	    return x ** 2

+The statement `raise` can be used in a function to raise an error message whenever the function fails to return a value.
+This statement will print a traceback and an error message.

+Variables written inside of a function are considered **local** variables and will disappear when the function ends.
+Variables written outside of a function are considered **global** variables and will remain after the function ends.
+To change the value of a global variable inside of a function, you must **declare** the global variable before you use it using the syntax `global` nameofvariable.
+The exception is if the global variable is mutable (e.g. lists, dictionaries), you can modify individual elements it without declaring it.

+Optional arguments can be provided to the functions where each optional argument has a specified default value.
+If another value is provided to the optional argument, it is over-written.

+>	def squaredShifted(x, shift = 10):
+>	    return shift + (x ** 2)
+>	squaredShifted(5, 20)

 #### Recursive functions
 Functions can call itself to allow for a recursive pattern.